1jdsteele/twill-qr-landing/dailyDiary.md

 Perused Leon's various webpages and saw that his page "Col 1.
 Home Team" has images with a thin, black, non-rounded border.
 Created a new class and added it to the div that surrounds the images.
 Styled this new class to give a similar border to images of the blog landing page as "Col 1.
 Home Team" page.

+Added more videos to video gallery.
+Gave them classes to add margins to spread them out.
+Talked to client and added text, changed title, hid the page from his side menu.
+Clearly made the owner a cheat sheet and a template so that he can add videos himself when he is ready.

+Stretch goal accomplished?
+I think so.

+Went into blog.liquid and really refined it, I think every line of code is now necessary with no extraneous code.

+Did more readme work.
+Cleaned up random things here and there.
+I think everything basically looks ready.
+Prepared for 4pm meeting with Leon tomorrow.
+Goals include have him understand what I did, how he can change it himself, if there are any quick fixes he would like to see, and ask him about future projects.

+## April 16, 2022

+Met with client today to show him what I did and how he can take control in the future.
+He was able to succesfully add a new story to the qr landing page and a new video to the video gallery.
+He asked me to do a few mor things for the video gallery.
+He was very pleased with the work that had been done.
+I plan on making the adjustments to the video gallery he suggested tomorrow.